coder/coder/docs/secrets.md

 <a href="./templates#parameters">Template parameters</a> are a dangerous way to accept secrets.
 We show parameters in cleartext around the product.
-Assume anyone with view access to your workspace can also see parameters.
+Assume anyone with view access to a workspace can also see its parameters.

 ## Dynamic Secrets

 Dynamic secrets are attached to the workspace lifecycle and require no setup by the end user.

-They can be implemented in native Terraform like so:
+They can be implemented in your template code like so:

 ```hcl
 resource "twilio_iam_api_key" "api_key" {